scandum/quadsort/README.md

 merge.

-The main advantage of a tail merge is that it allows reducing the swap space of quadsort to **n / 2** and that the galloping merge strategy works best on arrays of different lengths.
+The main advantage of a tail merge is that it allows reducing the swap space of quadsort to **n / 2** and that the cross merge strategy works best on arrays of different lengths.
 It also greatly simplifies the ping-pong quad merge routine which only needs to work on arrays of equal length.